about new york

-New York is famous for many things, and maybe most for its Broadway plays.
-Here some of the world’s finest actors display their craft in the Theatre District’s 40 theatres.
-You’ll find comedies, dramas, musicals and the classics all playing within a few streets of each other.
+New York is famous for many things – and maybe most for its Broadway plays.
+Here some of the world’s finest actors display their craft in the Theater District’s 40 theaters.
+You’ll find comedies, dramas, musicals, and the classics all playing within a few blocks of each other.
 There’s something to satisfy the taste of everyone.
 A true New York experience not to be missed!

 Brooklyn Botanical Garden

-In the Brooklyn Botanical Garden’s 52 acres, you’ll find a world-famous cherry tree garden (best seen in the spring), the acclaimed Japanese Hill-and-Pond Garden, a Bonsai museum, the Shakespeare Garden, the Children’s Garden and 10,000 varieties of plants.
-The Brooklyn Botanical Garden is a favourite of New Yorkers.
-Here’s proof that it’s worth the trip: some 900,000 people visit every year.
+On the Brooklyn Botanical Garden’s 52 acres, you’ll find a world-famous cherry tree garden (best seen in the spring), the acclaimed Japanese Hill-and-Pond Garden, a Bonsai museum, the Shakespeare Garden, the Children’s Garden, and 10,000 varieties of plants.
+The Brooklyn Botanical Garden is a favorite of New Yorkers.
+Here’s proof it’s worth the trip: Some 900,000 people visit every year.

 American Museum of Natural History